TanguyPa/Cineflix/README.md

 # Cineflix
-### This is an university project the objective of this project was to create an Android application to displays movies and manage favorites using TMDB api : https://developers.themoviedb.org/3.
+### This is an university project the objective of this project was to create an Android application to display movies and manage favorites using TMDB API : https://developers.themoviedb.org/3.